Join our dedicated team and make a tangible difference in the lives of adolescents. Your skills can contribute to a

 Runaway Prevention

-DFPS provides this training to help families, and caregivers identify ways to prevent or reduce the risk that children and youth in foster care will run away or go missing.
+DFPS provides this training to help families, and caregivers identify ways to prevent or reduce the risk that

 Start Training